malrase/malrase.github.io/source/_posts/2014-08-29-halfway-ish-thoughts-so-far.markdown

 ### Things I'm *so* glad I brought

-**T-Mobile SIM card** – I can't sing the praises of (the USA company) T-Mobile enough.
-They have unlimited 3G data and texts for a large number of countries, and we switched to them just before we left the USA.
+**T-Mobile SIM card** – I can't sing the praises of (the USA company) T-Mobile enough; we switched to them just before we left the USA.
+They have unlimited 3G data and texts for a large number of countries, including every country we've visited.
 Being able to use Google Maps, or check your e-mail, without having to worry about paying through the nose for every single megabyte is incredibly relieving.

-**iPad** – this maybe goes without saying.
+**iPad** – this might be obvious for people who have and love their iPads.
 I was never that into my iPad, but waiting in airports, taking train journeys, and other such times have made be really appreciate it.